adonis0302/Openusercss/CONTRIBUTING.md

 If you're not using Commitizen, make sure that you stash your changes beforehand, so that only committed code gets tested.

-If you're using `npm run commit` to commit your changes, stashing is taken care of automatically.
+If you're using `npm run c` to commit your changes, stashing is taken care of automatically.
 If the process fails for some reason, the stash should get restored.
 If that doesn't happen, you can type `git stash apply` to restore them manually.